-The aim of the clinical trial is to test the practicality and impact of providing a comprehensive testing platform (including genomic analysis, drug screening and drug testing) to identify personalised treatments for children and adolescents with high-risk cancer.
+The current three-year clinical trial, PRISM, began in September 2017.
+By the end of 2020, over 400 children will have been enrolled.
+The aim of the clinical trial is to test the practicality and impact of providing a comprehensive testing platform (including genomic analysis, drug screening and drug testing) to identify precision treatments for children and young adults with high-risk cancer.

 All eight children’s hospitals in Australia are part of the national clinical trial as well as 23 national and international research partners, including some of the world’s leading medical research institutes.

 The national coordinating site for the trial is the Kids Oncology and Leukaemia trials (KOALA) unit at Kids Cancer Centre, Sydney Children’s Hospital.
 The National Cancer Cooperative Clinical Trials Group for childhood cancer and the peak professional body for paediatric oncologists and other healthcare professionals who care for children with cancer - The Australian and New Zealand Children’s Haematology and Oncology Group (ANZCHOG) - endorses ZERO and is the national trial sponsor.